bryan-pakulski/StateTree/README.md

 # StateTree
-A C++ data strcutre (essentially a standard tree, but with features needed for state systems)
+A C++ data structure (essentially a standard tree, but with features needed for state systems)

 ### Initialisation and usage